chadwhitacre/openpath/_posts/2024-04-05-open-source-is-a-restaurant.md

 Open Source is a <b>restaurant</b>.
 At a restaurant, you eat your meal _first_, and _then_ you are expected to pay for it.
 Yes, we could dine and dash.
 But we don't.
-When presented with a tab for a meal we have just consumed, we pay the tab.
+When presented with a tab for a meal we have just eaten, we pay the tab.

 Now picture a meal with a large group of friends.
 Inevitably, someone forgot